RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

 - Ordered the first PCB, second PCB will be ordered next week.
 - We will be working on the 2nd PCB, simulate first PCB and continue to look over it for errors.

+# Website work: March 29, 2024

+Objective: Get data from database to the backend server.

+- First had to set up connection from backend server to the database.
+The mysql2 library allows for easy connections to be established.
+This code can be found near the top of the server.js file in the home directory.
+- After this connection was established, I used the following SQL query to get the data and then print it to make sure I'm getting the right data: 'SELECT * FROM PowerData WHERE outlet_name = ?
+ORDER BY measurement_time DESC LIMIT 10', [outletName].
+- This statement gets all the data from the PowerData table where the outlet_name is whatever I specify it to be.
+The data is then ordered in descending order by the time, and I only get the last 10 data points.
+This worked perfectly fine, so I knew that the backend server was able to connect and get data.

 # PCB work: April 1, 2024

 Objective: Submit the power supply PCB